tcowley/ascii-string-align/README.md

 ## Description

-Using JavaScript, trim, then pad an ASCII string to a specific width, and with a given alignment: left, right, center, justify.

-## Description

 Using Node.js, trim then pad an ASCII string to a specific width.
 Optionally specify a given alignment of the text: **left**, **right**, **center**, **justify**.

 Please note that the library may not format multi-byte strings nicely, so ASCII is all that is really supported.